 Checking account pros and cons

 - Not all accounts require a minimum balance to open or maintain the account.
 Most traditional checking accounts have a monthly service fee.
 There may be ways to waive the monthly service fee on a checking account if you meet certain requirements.

 - Some accounts allow you to use any ATM convenient to you with little to no fees.

 - Some checking accounts offer perks and benefits, like checks.

 - With checking accounts, you can set up direct deposit with your employer.
 You don’t have to wait for a paper check and instead can have your paycheck automatically deposited into your account each pay period.

 Some cons include:

 - Some banks require you to keep a minimum balance in your checking account at all times.

-- While there can be ways to waive them, some checking accounts charge a monthly service fee.
+- While there can be ways to waive them, most checking accounts charge a monthly service fee.

 Banks and credit unions oftentimes offer multiple types of checking accounts to choose from.
 Below you'll find the most common types of checking accounts.
 Not all checking accounts are the same, so do your research before picking one.